 This document is a guide to set expectations and provide direction.
 Health Informatics students must exhibit professional behaviors in the academic environment, and this includes all communications with WGU staff and the professional staff at the worksite.

 In the event behaviors are demonstrated which do not follow the ideas and guidelines discussed in this document, the MBA Healthcare Management program will follow the same process as WGU Code of Conduct.

 Behavioral counseling will be initiated when a student fails to meet the expectations of the WGU Code of Conduct and the professional behaviors outlined here.
 The progression from verbal to written counseling is based on student conduct and the need to ensure adherence to professional ethics at the worksite, the development of professional behaviors, and accountability.

 Support toward student improvement includes a discussion of a performance improvement plan, additional training, support resources accessible to the student, and a time frame for review.

-If the offense is of a serious nature, direct referral to the discipline process may be warranted with the approval of the course mentor for MBAHM program and the program manager for College of Business MBA programs.
+If the offense is of a serious nature, direct referral to the discipline process may be warranted with the approval of the course instructor for MBAHM program and the program manager for College of Business MBA programs.